 The Different Types Of Olive Oil Used For Cooking

 Olive oil has been hailed as one of most healthy oils by nutritionists and health experts in the United States and across the world.
-Also known as the queen of oils, it’s strong taste and heady aroma makes it the perfect oil for cooking, making salads, and also for body massage.
+Also known as the queen of oils, olive oil has a strong taste and heady aroma which makes it the perfect oil for cooking, making salads, and also for body massage.

 Increasing demand for healthier oils has made sure that olive oil is available in both health food stores and the neighborhood supermarket.
 Though not all olive oils you see on the store shelves are the same.
 To make the most of all the benefits olive oil has to offer, you need to know about the different types of olive oil and how to use them.

 1. Extra Virgin Olive Oil